autopi-io/documentation/docs/developer_guides/remote_can_access.md

 A CAN bridge over the Internet with AutoPi devices enables secure, real-time access to vehicle CAN buses from anywhere in the world.
 By using two AutoPi Pro devices, you can:

 * Bridge a vehicle CAN bus to a remote location.
-* Use any third-party CAN or OBD-II diagnostic tool.
+* Use any third-party CAN based diagnostic tool.
 * Support multiple vehicle types and CAN protocols, including J1939.
 * Eliminate the need for physical access to vehicles.